Human Torch: Ultimate Marvel

 Throughout the first story arc of Ultimate Comics: Spider-Man (the continuation of Ultimate Spider-Man), Johnny Storm appears at Peter Parker's door and passes out in his arms.
 When he wakes up he informs Aunt May that he does not wish to return to the Baxter Building.
-Aunt May decides to let him live with her, Peter and Gwen (later also adding Bobby Drake to the household as well).
-As to not raise suspicion and to not reveal Peters' secret identity, Aunt May comes up with the idea of coloring Johnny's hair black and changing his name to Johnny Parker, Peter's cousin.
+May decides to let him live with her, Peter and Gwen (later also adding Bobby Drake to the household as well).
+As to not raise suspicion and to not reveal Peter's secret identity, May comes up with the idea of coloring Johnny's hair black and having him pose as Johnny Parker, Peter's cousin.
 She then enrolls him and Bobby at Midtown High along with Peter and Gwen.
 The school is then attacked by a Spider-Slayer, created by Mysterio, to hunt down Spider-Man.
 Johnny runs away from the school before "Flaming On", as to not reveal his new secret identity, then returns to aid Peter in the fight, only to discover that the Shroud has already taken care of it.
 Johnny decides to melt the remains of the Spider-Slayer anyway.

-Later when Norman Osborn escapes alongside The Vulture, Kraven the Hunter, Electro, Doctor Octopus, and The Sandman, Johnny and Bobby find them at Peters home and Johnny manages to knock Osborn unconscious before sandman does the same to him.
-Spider-Man then wakes him up to fight Osborn again but Johnny only succeeds in adding to Osborn's power before being knocked out yet again.
-Afterwards Spider-Man is killed after defeating Osborn and the other supervillains and Johnny is the one who checks to see if he truly is dead.
+Later, when Norman Osborn escapes alongside Vulture, Kraven the Hunter, Electro, Doctor Octopus, and Sandman, Johnny and Bobby find them at Peter's home.
+In the ensuing battle, Johnny manages to knock Osborn unconscious before Sandman incapacitates him.
+Spider-Man then wakes him up to fight Osborn again, but Johnny only succeeds in adding to Osborn's power before being knocked out yet again.
+Spider-Man is eventually killed after defeating Osborn and the other supervillains and Johnny is the one who checks to see if he truly is dead.

-Ultimate Johnny appears briefly in issue one of Ultimate Fallout.
-In this issue, distressed by Peter's death he screams and releases most of his energy above the city.
+Johnny appears briefly in the first issue of Ultimate Fallout.
+Distressed by Peter's death, he screams and releases most of his energy above New York City.

-Johnny eventually joins Kitty Pryde's team of mutants in the pages of Ultimate Comics: X-Men.
+Johnny eventually joins Kitty Pryde's team of mutants in Ultimate Comics: X-Men.
 He elects to stay behind and defend a group of younger mutants in the Morlock tunnels while Kitty, Iceman, Jimmy Hudson, and Rogue decide to head to the Southwest to fight off the Sentinels.
 He is later rescued wandering the streets of New York, having been severely tortured.
 The only clue to the fate of the children is a garbled phone call to Kitty by one of the children lamenting Johnny's disappearance.

-Johnny also makes an appearance in the Ultimate Spider-Man video game, in which he challenges Spider-Man to a series of races.